 One of the stitches where it did work is the needleweaving in Odessa.
 Following the original instructions meant fastening on and off for each of the 6 journeys it would take to fill the cut area.
 And there are 8 needleweaving areas in the design … But it was not just that this method was very fiddly; you also end up with a lot of thread tails that have to be secured somewhere, and the first and last group of threads covered by the needleweaving become much thicker (and untidier) than the others.

 So I devised a way in which it was possible to fasten on once, and then keep going back and forth.
-It meant I had to fasten off and on only once in between beginning and ending each needleweaving area, when I ran out of thread.
+It meant I had to fasten off and on only once in between beginning and ending a needleweaving area, when I ran out of thread.
 Much easier, and much tidier!

 But sometimes it doesn’t work.
 In a book of stitches my mother-in-law gave me some time ago there is one called Portuguese border stitch.
 It is very textural, and involves stitching a "ladder" of straight stitches as its base, after which you take the thread round those base stitches rather than through the fabric.
 It takes three journeys: the "ladder", one side all along its length, and the other side all along its length.
 If the length of your border is more than a few centimetres, you will have to fasten off and on between journeys two and three.